What are statins?

 Statins in the Primary Prevention of CVD

 Statins do very little in the primary prevention of cardiovascular disease.
+The primary prevention means those who have never had a MACE or major adverse cardiac event.
 Looking at the following meta-analysis research article:

 All cause mortality decreased less than 1% (0.5%).
 CV Mortality decreased by 0.1%.
 Stroke decreased by 0.4%.
 MI (fatal or non-fatal) decreased by 0.8%.